blurbdust/blurbdust.github.io/README.md

 https://twitter.com/SecDSM/status/1161784439216754688

-Immedietly my thoughts went to RSA where the S stands for `Shamir`.
+Immediately my thoughts went to RSA where the S stands for `Shamir`.
 We were not given a clearly defined public key or private key so I figured this was not RSA.
 I remembered from the Boston Key Party 2017, there was a RSA+Shamir's Secret sharing challenge.
 (See other people's writeups [here](https://github.com/ctfs/write-ups-2017/tree/master/boston-key-party-2017/crypto/rsa-buffet-150).)

 After looking at the format of the data from the old challenge and we noted there was similarities between them.
 We were pretty sure we were going down the correct path here.
 We started looking at small implementations of Shamir's secret sharing.
 We found [an article](https://medium.com/@apogiatzis/shamirs-secret-sharing-a-numeric-example-walkthrough-a59b288c34c4) on Medium and started reading through it.
 We noticed we needed `k` number of "ciphertexts" in order to recover the secret.
 The fact that the paper said `k = 4` and we had four pieces of paper cemented the idea we were on the right track so everyone moved their efforts to this.
 We found out from the article we need to reconstruct the original equation, or polynomial, that created the "ciphertexts".
 The ending constant (x^0) in the original polynomial is the secret.
 The article also mentioned `Lagrange Polynomial Interpolation` which is the technique needed to reconstruct the original polynomial and thus the secret.